 How to Check Your Trees for Damage

-Having regular tree inspections performed by our knowledgeable team will help prevent unwanted surprises when it comes to your trees.
-But, if you’re between inspection appointments or want to examine your trees yourself following an extreme weather event, here are some tips and things to look out for.
+Having regular tree inspections performed by our knowledgeable team will help prevent unwanted tree surprises.
+If you’re between inspection appointments or want to examine your trees yourself following an extreme weather event, here are some things to look out for.

-Your tree roots are a vital part of its health and vitality, so damage to the roots can negatively impact the tree’s integrity.
-Roots growing at the top layer of soil due to insufficient irrigation, roots visibly pulling out of the ground, or the tree beginning to lean are all common signs of root damage.
+Your tree roots are a vital part of its health and vitality.
+For this reason, damage to the roots can negatively impact the tree’s integrity.
+Roots growing at the top layer of soil due to insufficient irrigation, roots visibly pulling out of the ground, and the the tree beginning to lean are all common signs of root damage.

 Additional effects of root damage include